boostercloud/booster/docs/README.md

 does create automatic snapshots to make the reduction process efficient.
 You are the one in charge of writing the reducer function.

 An entity is defined as a class with the `@Entity` decorator.
-Inside of it there is a static method with the `@Reduces` decorator that also specifies the event the reducer is subscribed to.
+Inside of it, you can write one or more static methods with the `@Reduces` decorator that also specifies the event the reducer is subscribed to.
 In Booster an entity looks like this:

 ```typescript